Mazeland/podify-ai-docs/README.md

 ## What It Does

 AI-driven Print-on-Demand platform with automated workflows.
-Creators can set up automated image generation that creates multiple variations, performs outpainting for different product formats, and publishes to multi-tenant shops—no manual intervention required.
+Creators can set up automated image generation that creates multiple variations, performs outpainting for different product formats, and publishes to multi-tenant shops - no manual intervention required.
 Built with a **headless Laravel API** (DDD, SOLID) and a **Vue 3 SPA** frontend, exploring modern architecture patterns with clean separation between business logic and presentation.

 **Core Features:**
 - Automated AI image generation with smart variations